HaxeFoundation/haxe-evolution/proposals/0000-throws-statement.md

 ## Impact on existing code

-Since the `throws` keyword is not mandatory for function that error, this should have no impact on existing code.
+Since the `throws` statement is not mandatory for function that error, this should have no impact on existing code.
 However, if it eventually becomes mandatory, it would be a major breaking change.

 ## Drawbacks

-For Haxe coders not familiar with Java, this syntax may take some time getting used to.
+For Haxe coders not familiar with Java, this syntax may take some time getting used to, as it is somewhat unconventional.

 ## Alternatives